 Summer Feeding Solutions - The Leisure Horse

 Summer feeding regimes can be tricky to get right.
 Sunny weather, lighter evenings and busy competition schedules mean that our horses and ponies may find their workloads and turnout hours increasing, but more time in the field will increase the risk of overindulgence on lush green pasture.
 Luckily, Dengie are here to help.
-In part two of this series, we look at feeding leisure horses and ponies that are prone to carrying a little extra weight.

 The Risk of Overindulgence

 Horses, particularly our hardy native breeds, are naturally designed to put on weight over the spring and summer and lose it again over the colder months.
 The problem with this is that our domesticated horses are rarely put in the position where they will naturally shed their extra pounds over winter and so enter summer unprepared for the rich grass.
 This can lead to obesity and increase the likelihood of conditions such as laminitis.

 Think carefully about what you are feeding your horse or pony and the work that he is doing.
 You might be getting out and about a bit more over the summer, but that doesn’t necessarily mean your horse needs any extra feed.
 He’d need to work for fifty minutes in the school to burn off just half a scoop of low energy cubes, so think twice about everything that you add to his bucket.
 Always increase workload before you increase energy intake – if he continues to hold his weight well then you know he doesn’t need any extra food.